 The City's 2019 plan addresses objectives that: assist low income families with housing rehabilitation which will address code issues, energy efficiency, accessibility, emergency assistance to enable families to remain in their homes, financial assistance to first time homebuyers, improve the living environment through housing code enforcement and spot demolition, and provide expanded educational/job training opportunities.
 The expected outcomes will be: decent, safe, sanitary, and affordable housing, improve the quality of the living environment, and increase economic opportunity.
-In the low-income census tracts, the city will address code enforcement for a minimum of 200 units and potentially a minimum of 10 demolitions.
-The additional CDBG-CV funds will support the urgent needs created by COVID-19.

-Through the Citizen Participation process, residents and organizations identify the needs and provide comments.
-As permitted under the CARES Act, the City has updated the Citizen Participation Plan to allow for more timely resident and agency input within a shorter time period.
-The City of Decatur is currently utilizing a shortened comment period.
-A 2019 Action Plan/Consolidated Plan Amendment public meeting was held Thursday, July 16, 2020, at 1:00 P.M. in the City Council Chamber of the Decatur Civic Center.
+The additional CDBG-CV3 and CDBG-CV funds will support the urgent needs created by COVID-19.
+As permitted under the CARES Act, the City previously updated the Citizen Participation Plan to allow for timely resident and agency input within a shorter time period.
+The City of Decatur is utilizing a shortened comment period.
 The community has seen many areas which have been impacted by COVID-19: housing, services, employment, and organization staffing.
 Without the resources, the community cannot address essential needs.
 Funds have been identified for potential public service activities which provide education for future employment and training programs related to COVID-19.
 The normal allocation of CDBG and HOME Residential Rehabilitation Programs are handled in a lottery process whether the program is citywide or targeted.
 Low income residents complete a form which provides contact information, location of the home, and requested housing assistance.
 Residents drop the form in a "Lottery Box".
-Residents were given approximately six weeks to deposit a form in the lottery box in October and November 2019; names are periodically drawn.
+Names are periodically drawn.
 Homeowners are contacted.
 Appointments are scheduled for homeowners to apply for assistance.
 Due to COVID-19, the process has changed slightly where intake is initially handled by phone and documentation may be supplied through fax and/or e-mail.
-Great effort is made to protect the resident and the staff.
+Great effort is made to protect the resident and the staff with the goal to address the residents' needs.
+With limited staffing, both CDBG-CV3 and CDBG-CV funds may be sub-grant the funds to qualified and financially responsible entities which demonstrate the capacity for the delivery of the programs in a timely manner.
+City staff will still be responsible for monitoring and reporting for the purposes of compliance and timeliness to address the community's COVID-19 needs and HUD compliance.

 When public service funding is identified, a notice is provided to the public through various sources: media releases, the City of Decatur web, agency meetings, and mailings.
 An example: the Education and Employment Training program has typically been handled through a notice of funds available to address the community need for adult education and employment preparedness.
 Informational classes are held for potential recipients.
 The class identifies the regulations, policy, and procedures associated with the program.
 The agencies are provided information on how the agency is scored, what attachments are required and a deadline for applications.
 Applications are reviewed and scored.
 Recommendations for funding are directed to the Decatur City Council.
+Under the CDBG grant, public service dollars are limited.
+The CARES Act provides flexibility in the funding of public service projects.
+The CARES Act has eliminated the cap on public service for the CDBG-CV and CDBG-CV3 funds.